- Eligibility Conditions to Buy an HDB Resale Flat

 For the Proximity Housing Grant, $30,000 will be given to applicants who live with either of their parents, and $20,000 if they live within 4 km of them.

-For singles, the income ceiling and the respective grants will be half of that for a married couple.
+For a single, the income ceiling and the respective grants will be half of that for a married couple.

 Example